 In this type of radioactive decay, a proton is transformed into a neutron, or vice versa, inside the atomic nucleus.
 The atomic nucleus is converted into a nucleus with an atomic number increased by one.

-Beta decay, in the case of a relative excess of neutrons, emits an electron when a neutron is transformed into a proton.
-In the case of β+-decay, atoms posses an excess of protons.
+Beta-decay, in the case of a relative excess of neutrons, emits an electron when a neutron is transformed into a proton.
+In the case of β+-decay, atoms possess an excess of protons.
 Here, a proton is converted into a neutron while emitting a positron.

 During gamma decay, the charge of an atom remains unchanged.
 Therefore, the atomic number remains the same.
 Gamma decay usually occurs after other forms of decay such as alpha- or beta-decay.
 The atomic nuclei relax from an excited state into lower-energy states.